pedroalvesbatista/singularity-admindocs/installation.rst

         /usr/local/bin/run-apptainer \
         /usr/local/etc/bash_completion.d/apptainer

-If you anticipate needing to remove Singularity, it might be easier to install it in a custom directory using the ``--prefix`` option to ``mconfig``.
-In that case Singularity can be uninstalled simply by deleting the parent directory.
-Or it may be useful to install Singularity :ref:`using a package manager <install-rpm>` so that it can be updated and/or uninstalled with ease in the future.
+If you anticipate needing to remove Apptainer, it might be easier to install it in a custom directory using the ``--prefix`` option to ``mconfig``.
+In that case Apptainer can be uninstalled simply by deleting the parent directory.
+Or it may be useful to install Apptainer :ref:`using a package manager <install-rpm>` so that it can be updated and/or uninstalled with ease in the future.

 ------------------------------------
-Distribution packages of Singularity
+Distribution packages of Apptainer
 ------------------------------------

 .. note::

-    Packaged versions of Singularity in Linux distribution repos are maintained by community members.
-They may be older releases of Singularity, as it can take time to package and distribute new versions.
-For the latest upstream versions of Singularity it is recommended that you build from source using one of the methods detailed above.
+    Packaged versions of Apptainer in Linux distribution repos are maintained by community members.
+They may be older releases of Apptainer, as it can take time to package and distribute new versions.
+For the latest upstream versions of Apptainer it is recommended that you build from source using one of the methods detailed above.